Asabeneh/30-Days-Of-Python/Khmer/26_Day_Python_web/26_python_web.md

 6. heroku open(to launch the deployed application)

 After this step you will get an application like [this](http://thirdaysofpython-practice.herokuapp.com/)

-## Exercises: Day 26

-1. You will build [this application](https://thirtydaysofpython-v1-final.herokuapp.com/).
-Only the text analyser part is left

-🎉 CONGRATULATIONS ! 🎉

 [<< Day 25 ](../25_Day_Pandas/25_pandas.md) | [Day 27 >>](../27_Day_Python_with_mongodb/27_python_with_mongodb.md)